MicrosoftLearning/MB-330-Microsoft-Dynamics-365-Supply-Chain-Management/Instructions/Labs/Case Study1 exercise 1 to 8.md

 *Objective: Initialize stock levels in a warehouse by using movement journals.*

-USMF company has some inventory opening balance for one of its products and is it necessary to add to that stock.
+USMF company has some inventory opening balances for one of its products and is it necessary to add to that stock.
 There are no specific purchase order references for the items, so the opening balance will have to be forced into the system.

-The warehouse manager, will have to use the inventory movement journal to add the opening balance and use an offset account to balance the transaction in the general ledger.
+The warehouse manager will have to use the inventory movement journal to add the opening balance and use an offset account to balance the transaction in the general ledger.